jeremyabbott/FsBlog/source/blog/2015/12-3-fsharp-events-rx-async.md

         }
         findPrimes number

-`findPrimesAsync` takes an list of numbers and a function that determines the "primality" of a number and then applies that function to each number in an async workflow.
+`findPrimesAsync` takes a list of numbers and a function that determines the primality of a number and then applies that function to each number in an async workflow.
 There are a lot of ways to iterate over the collection and apply the `primeTester` function to each item, but I went with an F# list to see what it looked like being solved recursively.
-Note that the first time you call the inner recurisve function `findPrimes` you can't use the `do!` binding because you're outside the async workflow (this is probably obvious to most people but it wan't to me... fortunately the compiler will tell you).
+Note that the first time you call the inner recurisve function `findPrimes` you can't use the `do!` binding because you're outside the async workflow.
+(This is probably obvious to most people but it wasn't to me.
+Fortunately the compiler will tell you.)

-At this point we could declare a mutable binding (boo), fire off Async.Start on `findPrimesAsync` and use `PrimeFinder` to set the mutable binding whenever a prime is find.
+At this point we could declare a mutable binding (boo), fire off Async.Start on `findPrimesAsync` and use `PrimeFinder` to set the mutable binding whenever a prime is found.
 We could then access the mutable binding later.
-However, the best way to get comfortable with F# is to write it idomatically so let's see how we can tackle this functionally, and without mutable state.
+However, the best way to get comfortable with F# is to write it idiomatically so let's see how we can tackle this functionally, and without mutable state.

 We already know we can wire a handler that will get called whenever a prime is found.
-It would be nice if there was an event whose argument was the most recent prime number to be processed...
+It would be nice if there were an event whose argument was the most recent prime number to be processed...

     // Record type give our event args some structure type PrimeTime =